 Reed is also the author of Art and Homosexuality: A History of Ideas (Oxford 2011), wide-ranging history of the relationship between ideas about sexual identity and the identity of the artist.
 2012 will see the publication of another book on history and sexual identity, If Memory Serves: Gay Men, AIDS, and the Promise of the Queer Past (Minnesota 2012), co-authored with Christopher Castiglia.

-Reed is currently researching a new project concerning the use of Japanese aesthetics in constructions of Occidental forms of masculinity.
-He published his translation of a novella by the illustrator Félix Régamey as The Chrysanthème Papers: The Pink Notebook of Madame Chrysanthème and other Documents of French Japonisme (Hawai’i 2010).
+Reed is currently working on a new project concerning the use of Japanese aesthetics in constructions of Occidental forms of masculinity.
+He published his translation of a novella by the illustrator Félix Régamey as The Chrysanthème Papers: The Pink Notebook of Madame Chrysanthème and other Documents of French Japonisme (Hawai’i 2010), and co-curated the 2014 exhibition Forging Alliances, which used Penn State's collections of Japanese prints and ceramics to explore the art's role in diplomacy between Japan and the United States after World War II.

 - Not at Home: The Suppression of Domesticity in Modern Art and Architecture (1996)